Regeneron COVID-19 therapy cuts deaths among hospitalised patients who lack antibodies -study

 There were 9,785 patients hospitalised with COVID-19 who were randomly allocated to receive usual care plus the antibody combination therapy or just usual care, of which 30% were seronegative.

-The RECOVERY trial also showed the steroid dexamethasone and Roche’s arthritis drug Actemra (tocilizumab) cut deaths in hospitalised patients.
+The RECOVERY trial also showed the steroid dexamethasone and Roche's (ROG.S) arthritis drug Actemra (tocilizumab) cut deaths in hospitalised patients. read more

 While those treatments focus on inflammation caused by reaction to the coronavirus, Regeneron's therapy, which belongs to a class of biotech drugs called monoclonal antibodies, mimic natural antibodies the body produces to fight off the infection.